 Burlington is home to 10 skate parks, each with its own selection of equipment and challenging levels.
 Read about them all here.
 Locals also love skating the Maple Hydro path that runs from Graham’s Lane almost all the way to the Lake Ontario waterfront.
 Cost: Free!

 Burlington Play Equipment Lending Library

 Residents of Burlington can sign our play equipment for free for 5 days of play!
-They have everything from snowshoes, to a disk golf set to lifejackets!
-Try SPike Ball, Pickle Ball or any other sport you can imagine!
+They have everything from snowshoes to a disk golf set to lifejackets!
+Try Spike Ball, Pickle Ball or any other sport you can imagine!
 See the entire library here.
-Cost: Free with security deposit.
+Cost: Free with a security deposit.

 Walk The Gnome Trail

 Bronte Creek Provincial Park is home to the cutest little community.
 Kids love to wander down the Gnome Trail, tucked away down a tree-covered path.
 It’s located near the play barn, look for the directional signs.
 And be sure to look up, too!
 Cost: Admission to Bronte Creek is $18 per vehicle.